cloudfour/guides/blog/README.md

 So you've decided to write for the Cloud Four blog… Congratulations!
 There are a few things you may want to know about how our blog works:

+## Post Excerpt

+Don't miss the "Excerpt" field at the bottom of the post editing UI.
+By crafting a short excerpt here, it will be displayed on the post listing pages and used for social media posts.
+If you don't set one explicitly, one will be created using the first few sentences of your post.

-## WordPress Shortcodes
+## WordPress Shortcodes & Classes

-We have a small collection of useful shortcodes to apply design patterns:
+In addition to standard Markdown, we have a small collection of [useful shortcodes and classes](patterns.md) to apply design patterns.

-## Utility Classes

 For a complete list of available utility classes, visit the [Cloud Four Pattern Library](https://cloudfour-patterns.netlify.com/patterns/utilities.html).